Uthörn: Geography

 The island is situated in the so-called Königshafen (King's Harbour), a bay on the eastern shore of Sylt which is facing the shallow tidal flats of the Wadden Sea in that area.
-Uthörn is located north of the town of List, only a kilometre away from the Ellbogen (Elbow) peninsula of Sylt, which is in fact Germany's northernmost area.
+Uthörn is located north of the town of List, only a kilometre away from the Ellbogen (Elbow) peninsula of Sylt, which is Germany's northernmost area.

 Uthörn is almost 800 meters long and up to 240 meters wide, its area amounts to about 13 ha.
 The island is relatively young, as it developed out of a sand bar, which due to wind drift of sand from Sylt has now grown to a height of approximately 4.10 m above sea level and is no longer submerged during high tide.
 It is thought that the growth of Uthörn is likely to continue in the future.

 The island is overgrown by pioneer species of plants and the common dune vegetation like marram grass.